idax-exchange/idax-official-api-docs/open-api_en.md

     }]
 }
 ```
-### 16, GetSign
+### 17, GetSign

 > Description

-Computational Signature Interface (getSign) is used by developers to verify that the signature algorithm is correct and write to death.
+Developers use getsign to verify that the signature algorithm is correct.
-Key = "otcyACN3wfloCLpAHGcf6jIdHErASs4m7Rbi4ei0QgQRI7TwxhF54hJeV905lnkd";
-SECRET= "l8rUKhFDymz0C0EKV4cKW8rZi6x5nmPC5NFKP8WqMcGSRTM4EpkqkKqmRBMNUKpl";
+The secret is fixed as: otcyACN3wfloCLpAHGcf6jIdHErASs4m7Rbi4ei0QgQRI7TwxhF54hJeV905lnkd.

 > URL